-The K Elite has a sturdy looking drip tray – and it’s forgiving in that the max overflow of 8 oz.
-The metal plate can be removed easily via the round hole in the center, and when it and the drip tray is removed, the drip tray base has a round depression in it to hold cups secure.
+The K Elite has a sturdy-looking drip tray – and it’s forgiving in that there is a max overflow of 8 oz.
+The metal plate can be removed easily via the round hole in the center, and when it and the drip tray is removed, the drip tray base has a round depression in it to hold the cups secure.

 Keurig K Elite Buttons and Controls